|

 10.2.3.5.

-Maksutov-Cassegrain off-axis aberrations
+Maksutov-Cassegrain telescope off-axis aberrations

 Off-axis aberrations